-Now that the Spring Battery Collection is over, we wanted to share the five tips for safe and easy battery recycling in preparation for our Fall Battery Collection.
-Here are the top 5 tips Call2Recycle:
+With changes to the Battery Collection program, we wanted to share the five tips for safe and easy battery recycling in preparation for our Fall Battery Collection.
+Here are the top 5 tips from Call2Recycle:

 Be sure to safely prep your batteries.
 There are two options: bag or tape.
 Option A: Bag each battery in its own clear plastic bag before placing it in a storage container.
 Option B: you can tape the terminals with clear packing, non-conductive electrical or duct tape, keeping label visible.